unisonweb/unison/unison-src/transcripts/errors/unison-hide-error.output.md

 🛑

-The transcript failed to fail as unexpected in the stanza above.
+The transcript was expecting an error in the stanza above, but did not encounter one.